 Chelsea’s fiction has appeared in Farmhouse Magazine, Spectrum, Catalyst, Fictionade Magazine, The Best of Farmhouse Magazine Anthology (Editor’s Choice Award), Eclectic Voices, NYC Midnight, Bourbon Penn, The Cactus Heart, Five Quarterly, The Lascaux Review, the Texas Observer, The Rattling Wall, Exposition Review, and The Cost of Paper.
 She is the first place winner of NYC Midnight’s Flash Fiction Contest 2011, the first place winner of Exposition Review’s 405 Flash Fiction Contest, a Finalist for Boulevard‘s 2015 Fiction Contest for Emerging Writers, a Finalist for the Indiana Review Prize, a Finalist for The Lascaux Review Prize in Short Fiction 2016, a finalist for the Texas Observer Short Story Contest, and an Honorable Mention for the Roswell Award 2018.

-Her work has been featured in readings at LACE gallery, Tongue & Groove LA reading series, the new series Percolate in Irvine, Lit Crawl NoHo with her writers group Eclectic Voices, Dirty Laundry Lit, Speaking of Stories in Santa Barbara, Chevalier’s Bookstore, and the Last Bookstore in LA.
+Her work has been featured in readings at ALOUD at the Los Angeles Library, LACE gallery, Tongue & Groove LA reading series, the new series Percolate in Irvine, Lit Crawl NoHo with her writers group Eclectic Voices, Dirty Laundry Lit, Speaking of Stories in Santa Barbara, Chevalier’s Bookstore, and the Last Bookstore in LA.